anoopkd7460/anoopkd7460/README.md

 ### 👋 Welcome to My GitHub!
 Hello!
-I'm **Anoop Kumar Dwivedi**, a Master's student in Computer Applications (Data Science) at **NIT Patna**, and an enthusiastic aspiring **Data Analyst**.
+I'm **Anoop Dwivedi**, a Master's student in Computer Applications (Data Science) at **NIT Patna**, and an enthusiastic aspiring **Data Analyst**.
 I’m passionate about uncovering insights from data, transforming raw information into meaningful stories, and supporting data-driven decision-making.
 I love working on real-world analytics projects, sharpening my skills in visualization, and exploring the ever-evolving world of data.

 # 🚀 About Me